99003774/Calculator/README.md

 `99003772` | Sayani Basak  | Arithmetic, PnC     |      2         |       2       |      7      |     7

+# AGILE METHODOLOGY

+# THEME
+The theme is designing a calculator with certain features according to the specific requirements.
+The target customers for the calculator are students, engineers, scientists etc.

+# EPIC
+Epic according to the requirements provided are:
+1. Arithmetic operations
+2. Permutation and combination
+3. Volume and area calculations.

+# USER STORY

+Arithmetic operations:
+1. Addition, substraction, multiplication and division is done.
+2. User inputs(integer data types) required to perform calculations.

+Permutation and combination:
+1.Permutation and combination is performed.
+2.User inputs(integer data types) required to perform calculations.

+Area calculation:
+1.Calculation of square and rectangle are done.
+2.User inputs(float data types) required to perform calculations.

+Volume calculation:
+1. Calculation of cone, cylinder and sphere are done.
+2. User inputs(float data types) required to perform calculations.

 ## Learning Resources
 1. [markdownCheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)
 3. [markdownBasics](https://guides.github.com/features/mastering-markdown/)